Healthdirect Free Australian health advice you can count on.

 • problems at school or work

-Many people have some of these traits, but they do not necessarily have a diagnosis of personality disorder.
+Many people have some of these traits, but they do not fit a diagnosis of personality disorder.

-Personality disorders tend to start in childhood, and the thoughts and behaviours become more ingrained into adulthood.
+Personality disorders tend to start in adolescence (teenage years).
+The thoughts and behaviours become more firmly fixed in adulthood.

-People with personality disorders may be unaware that they have a problem or may find it hard to seek help.
-Family or friends may be severely impacted by caring for someone with a personality disorder and they may be the ones to seek assistance.
+People with personality disorders might not be aware that they have a problem.
+They may find it hard to seek help.
+Family or friends may be severely affected by caring for someone with a personality disorder and they may be the ones to seek help.

 What causes personality disorders?